 FERPA contains various exceptions to the general rule that the University shall not disclose personally identifiable information contained in a student’s education records without seeking the prior written consent of the student.
 The following circumstances are representative of those in which such information may be disclosed without the student’s prior written consent:

-- The University may disclose the following types of “directory information” without restriction unless the student otherwise requests: name; address; telephone number; email address; photograph; student identification number; dates of attendance; major field of study; participation in officially recognized activities, organizations, and athletic teams; weight and height of members of athletic teams; degrees and awards; academic institution attended immediately prior to Princeton University.
+- The University may disclose the following types of “directory information” without restriction unless the student otherwise requests: name; address; telephone number; email address; photograph; student identification number; dates of attendance; major field of study; student job assignments and locations; participation in officially recognized activities, organizations, and athletic teams; weight and height of members of athletic teams; degrees and awards; academic institution attended immediately prior to Princeton University.
 A student requesting that some or all directory information be restricted from disclosure must make a written request to the Office of the Registrar specifying which information should be restricted.

 - Faculty members and other officials of the University who have a legitimate educational interest in a student’s education record may be permitted to review it.
 A University official is a person employed by the University in an administrative, supervisory, academic, or research or support staff position (including law enforcement personnel, health staff, and alumni and development staff); a person or company with whom the University has contracted (such as an attorney, auditor, or consultant); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another University official in performing tasks.
 A University official has a legitimate educational interest if the official needs to review an educational record in order to fulfill a professional responsibility.